 It is customary for the parade to be presided over by the head of state, His Majesty King Felipe VI of Spain, and the serving Spanish prime minister, Mariano Rajoy (Presidente del Gobierno).
 Typically, the spectacle is accompanied by an aerial display by the Spanish Air Force's aerobatics team, the Patrulla Águila.

-Comparable with the United Kingdom’s Red Arrows and Italy’s Frecce Tricolori, the Patrulla Águila demonstration team (which translates as Eagle Patrol), were originally established in 1985.
+Comparable to the United Kingdom's Red Arrows and Italy's Frecce Tricolori, the Patrulla Águila demonstration team (which translates as Eagle Patrol), were originally established in 1985.

 Accomplished military aviators: the Patrulla Águila aerobatics team

 Comprised of 11 pilots and reserve aviators, and led by Eagle 1 Commander Rubén Pérez González, the Patrulla Águila team flies 7 aircraft at each event attended.

 The flight team includes Eagle 2 pilot Rosa Mª García-Malea López, the first female aerobatic pilot appointed to the patrol.